Lapsing or other program (including grants programs)

 You are evaluating a lapsing or other program (including grants programs).
 You may need to complete an economic assessment as part of this evaluation.

-The DTF Resource Management Framework for Victorian Government departments provides specific requirements for the evaluation of lapsing programs seeking additional funding through the State Budget.
-There are different requirements for programs with total funding less than $20 million, and for those with total funding of $20 million or more.
+The DTF Performance Management Framework provides specific requirements for the evaluation of lapsing programs seeking additional funding through the State Budget.
+There are different requirements for programs with total funding less than <$5 million, and for those equal to or greater than >$5 million.

 Programs (including grants programs)